turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 ## Step 1: Locate the Resource Activities report

-Select top-level `Reports`, search for `resource`, locate `Resource Activities`, and click the link.
+Select **Reports** from the top navigation menu.

 <p><img alt="aws_search_resource_activities" src="/images/docs/guardrails/getting-started/getting-started-aws/observe-aws-activity/aws-search-resource-activities.png"/></p>

 ## Step 2: Open the Resource Type filter

-In the `Resource Activities` report, expand the `Resource Type` dropdown.
+Expand the **Resource Type** dropdown.

 <p><img alt="aws-resource-type-dropdown" src="/images/docs/guardrails/getting-started/getting-started-aws/observe-aws-activity/aws-resource-type-dropdown.png"/></p>

-## Step 3: Search for or navigate to AWS > S3 > Bucket
+## Step 3: Search for (or navigate to) AWS > S3 > Bucket

 Set the filter to `AWS > S3 > Bucket`.
 You can do this by entering `aws s3 bucket` into the search box, as shown here.
-Alternatively, you can navigate to the same place by clicking on `>` to drill down into the hierarchy.
+Alternatively, you can navigate to the same place using **>**  to drill down into the hierarchy.

 <p><img alt="aws-resource-type-search" src="/images/docs/guardrails/getting-started/getting-started-aws/observe-aws-activity/aws-resource-type-search.png"/></p>

 ## Step 4: Select the filter

+Enable the checkbox to limit the report to only S3 buckets.

 <p><img alt="aws-resource-type-filter-set" src="/images/docs/guardrails/getting-started/getting-started-aws/observe-aws-activity/aws-resource-type-filter-set.png"/></p>